aplosdev/aplos/README.md

 You can check the next steps by looking at the [Guide](https://aplos.gxbs.me/guide/) I made.

 ## Release Cycle

-Now that Aplós is an NPM Packge, a release cycle is required.
-There is a new version every 2 weeks for regular small updates, and for more critical updates every time there is a need.
+Now that Aplós is an NPM Package, a release cycle is required.
+There is a new version every Saturday at 04:00 GMT for regular small updates (if there are changes), and for more critical updates every time there is a need.

-## Thanks ❤ & Credits️:
+## Thanks ❤ & Credits️

 - [Duckquill](https://daudix.codeberg.page/duckquill), from where I got inspired to create this project (and many ideas are from there)
 - [Inter](https://rsms.me/inter/), used for all Sans Serif text.